-Learn how to make a a weighted lap pad.
+Learn how to make a DIY weighted lap pad.
 This easy sewing tutorial takes you through the simple process step by step.

 When my son’s occupational therapist recommended a weighted lap pad for him I jumped on the chance to make it myself.